-11.3 Phishing
+11.5 Phishing

 Phishing email looks like it originated from a legitimate company.
-The email typically states recipient needs to "log in" to secure web site and review and update account information.
+The email typically states recipient needs to "log in" to a secure web site and review and update account information.
 The site looks real but is actually controlled by the attacker.
 Goal of Phishing attack is to obtain user account data so attacker is able to masquerade as the user.
 Phishing is a classic Man-in-the-Middle attack.
-I hate to admit it but I fell for a Paypal Phishing attack years ago.
-Hurried up and went back to the real site and changed account credentials.
-Hover over the link in the email to see the URL, if I doubt ignore the email and log into your account directly.
+I hate to admit it but I fell for a PayPal Phishing attack years ago.
+Quickly and went back to the real site and changed account credentials.
+Hover over the link in the email to see the URL looks authentic for the site.
+Be sure to start all the way from the top level domain.
+One Phishing trick is to create a very long URL that looks OK if you only examine the first few subdomains.
+As a safeguard never login to an account from an email link, go directly to the site in question.

-11.4 Zombies
+11.6 Zombies